NIVANorge/pyniva/README.md

 JSON document), and it is straightforward to extend the data model with new types and functionality.

-In `metaflow` and in the `pyniva` API-wrapper all data objects are represented as `Thing` class instances or a subclass of `Thing`.
-Using the `pyniva` wrapper search and detailed meta data is also available through `Thing` classes (see examples bellow).

-`pyniva` exposes/includes URLs to public and internal `metaflow` endpoints.
+`pyniva` also exposes/includes URLs to public and internal `metaflow` endpoints.
 * PUB\_META (public endpoints to get meta data)
 * META\_HOST (internal endpoint for all meta data, edit to fit your installation)